hippothebrave/prettycopy/docs/index.md

 [![PyPI](https://img.shields.io/pypi/v/prettycopy)](https://pypi.org/project/prettycopy/)

 ## Overview
-Copying and pasting text is one of the most commonly-used functionalities we have on our computers.
-But sometimes, there are formatting issues in the text you're copying that a simple Ctrl+V or Ctrl+Shift+V can't fix.
+Everyone copies and pastes text.
+But sometimes, there are formatting issues in the text you're copying--and who wants to spend their time correcting format?

 Enter PrettyCopy.